ozantekin/Awesome-Hackathon/README.md

 - **Pandas Profiling** - Auto-generate data analysis reports from Pandas DataFrames.
 - **Kaggle Datasets** - Access open datasets for building data-driven MVPs quickly.

-### **Data Visualization**

-- **Plotly** - Interactive graphing for data visualization in Python.
-- **Tableau Public** - Free version for creating interactive, shareable data dashboards.
-- **Google Charts** - Simple API for adding data visualizations to your website.
-- **Chart.js** - Lightweight JavaScript library for quick and easy charts on the frontend.
-- **Draw.io** - An open-source diagramming tool for creating structured diagrams, flowcharts, and more, with Google Drive integration.

 ### **Cybersecurity**

 - **Nuclei** - Open-source vulnerability scanner powered by the global security community for finding vulnerabilities.